 While proper dental care is crucial to the overall health of our canine companions, most dogs do not receive the dental care that they need and develop dental problems.

-In fact, our Tennessee vets often see dogs developing signs of periodontal disease (gum disease) or other dental issues by the time they reach about 3 years of age.
+In fact, our Nashville vets often see dogs developing signs of periodontal disease (gum disease) or other dental issues by the time they reach about 3 years of age.
 This early start to dental disease can have serious negative consequences for their long-term health.

 The best way to ensure your dog maintains their oral health is to combine at-home dental care with an annual professional dental exam.